pschiffmann/react-rfcs/text/0000-use-for-each.md

 ### Exception handling

-The `useForEach` hook does not catch errors.
+The `useForEach` Hook does not catch errors.
 When `callback` throws an error, it will bubble up and terminate the current render.
 This follows the example established by the `useMemo` callback and `useState` initializer callback.